dakhama-mehdi/B-B-ISO/README.md

 # Download

-the portable version not need to be installed.
+-the portable version not need to be installed. (portable-version.zip)

-setup.exe is for install version, it is very stable and very fast
+-setup.exe is for install version, it is very stable and very fast

 Enjoy